L About AASA / Priority Issues

 - Priority Issues

 - Media Profile

-- The review of South African Aviation Policy in its entirety.
+- The entire review of South African Aviation Policy.

 - Representing Airline Members in the negotiations and implementation of the Yamoussoukro Decision.

 - Negotiations completed on behalf of Airline Members for the Aviation Charter of Black Economic Empowerment (BEE) Policy with the South African Department of Transport.

 - Financial issues, such as the negotiation of tariffs with regulators and monopoly service providers, in respect of: